jiinkee/malicious_ai/README.md

 - Least Significant Bit Steganography

 ## How to run the code?
-You can create a new notebook in [Google Colaboratory](https://colab.research.google.com/), and upload the IPYNB to your notebook.
+You can create a new notebook in [Google Colaboratory](https://colab.research.google.com/), and git clone this repo.
 GPU usage is highly recommended.